 - the facilitator introduces the event – how it works and ground rules for discussion

-- there are three rounds – during each round every table has its own discussion – and at the end someone from each table summarises to the whole group
+- there are typically 2 or 3 rounds – during each round every table has its own discussion – and at the end someone from each table summarises to the whole group

 - Round 1: each table discusses the main issue

 - Round 2: people move to a table of their choice – and discuss one of the options for solving